microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   }
 ```

 1. Replace `TODO 1` with the following code.
+This code initializes local state variables that will be used within the application. `displayAudience` determines if we render the `AudienceDisplay` component or the `UserIdSelection` component (see `TODO 2`). `userId` contains the user identifier to connect to the container with and `containerId` is the container to load. `handleSelectUser` and `handleContainerNotFound` are passed in as callbacks to the two views and manage state transitions. `handleSelectUser` is called when attempting to create/load a container. `handleContainerNotFound` is called when creating/loading a container fails.

-Note that the values `userId` and `containerId` will come from a `UserIdSelection` component through the `handleSelectUser` function.
-The `displayAudience` variable is used to switch between the member list view and the userId selection view.
-In the case that a user inputs an invalid `audienceId` they will be redirected to the userId selection view by the `handleContainerNotFound` function.
+Note, the values `userId` and `containerId` will come from a `UserIdSelection` component through the `handleSelectUser` function.

 ```js
   const [displayAudience, setDisplayAudience] = useState(false);